kartikmehta8/tom-story/README.md

-This is the sample Blog Template Tom's Story :)
+This is the sample Blog Template Tom's Story :) [Semi Responsive]